alexdlaird/hookee/docs/api.rst

 API Documentation
 =================

-This part of the documentation covers the interfaces used to develop with :code:`hookee`.
+This part of the documentation covers the interfaces used to develop with ``hookee``.

 CLI Manager
 -----------